sf-wdi-31/express-passport/readme.md

 If no user is returned, it means that the email received in the request can be used to create a new user object.
 We will, therefore create a new user object, hash the password and save the new created object to our mongo collection.
 When all this logic is created, we will call the `callback` method with the two arguments: `null` and the new user object created.

 In the first situation we pass `false` as the second argument, in the second case, we pass a user object to the callback, corresponding to true, based on this argument, passport will know if the strategy has been successfully executed and if the request should redirect to the `success` or `failure` path. (see below).

+Note: Using flash messages requires a req.flash() function.
+Express 2.x provided this functionality, however it was removed from Express 3.x.
+Use of connect-flash middleware is recommended to provide this functionality when using Express 3.x.

 #### User.js